sudosilico/sample-diffusion/README.md

 ## Features

-- A CLI for generating audio samples from the command line using Dance Diffusion models (`generate.py`).
+- A CLI for generating audio samples from the command line using Dance Diffusion models. (`generate.py`)
-- A script for reducing the file size of Dance Diffusion models by removing data that is only needed for training and not inference (`scripts/trim_model.py`).
+- A script for reducing the file size of Dance Diffusion models by removing data that is only needed for training and not inference. (`scripts/trim_model.py`)
-- (Planned) A socket.io server that can be used as a Dance Diffusion service by applications written in any programming language that has a socket.io client (`server.py`).
+- (Planned) A socket.io server that can be used as a Dance Diffusion service by applications written in any programming language that has a socket.io client. (`server.py`)

-## Using the `generate.py` CLI
+## Installation

 ### Requirements